-With over 30 years in business and more than £500 million raised in business sales, Selling My Business has built up extensive knowledge of how to successfully sell double glazing businesses.
+With over 60 years in business and more than £500 million raised in business sales, Selling My Business has built up extensive knowledge of how to successfully sell double glazing businesses and within the construction sector.
 We understand that although there are some common factors to the majority of business sales’, managing the effective sale of a double glazing firm requires specific industry insight.
 Our team of expert brokers have the in-depth knowledge of the uPVC industry required to make selling your double glazing business both effective and profitable.

 Get a business valuation or contact Selling My Business to find out more about how we can help to sell your double glazing business.